 Killeen & Waco Home Loan Modification Lawyer

 When your home loan has entered the foreclosure process, your mortgage servicer has retained an attorney and has commenced a legal process to take your home.
-You, therefore, need to also hire an attorney to represent your interests and protect your home.
+You, therefore, need to also hire a foreclosure defense attorney knowledgeable in mortgage modification to represent your interests and protect your home.
 Thousands of Americans have lost their homes because they worked with a mortgage servicer and thought that the foreclosure process had stopped when indeed it had not.
 If the creditor who wants to take your home away from you has hired an attorney, you need one too.

 If you file a complete home loan modification application 37 days before a foreclosure sale, federal non-bankruptcy law requires that the foreclosure process stop while your mortgage servicer reviews that modification application.
 It is therefore vital that you contact Erin Shank to commence the modification process as soon as possible.
 Texas is a non-judicial foreclosure state C this means that for most home loans, the lender can foreclose on your home without ever asking a judge for permission.
 Since the process of foreclosure is very quick in Texas, contacting a lawyer familiar with foreclosure defense strategies and bankruptcy law is vital.
 Erin Shank is such a lawyer and has almost four decades of experience representing individuals just like you.